Starefossen/librato-express/README.md

 metrics.start();

-app.param('userID', function (req, res, next, value) {
+// make sure request object has the property we want app.param('userID', function (req, res, next, value) {
 	req.userID = value;
 });

-app.use('/', metrics.middleware.use);
+// don't forget let librato-express do its thing on the stack app.use('/', metrics.middleware.use);

-app.use('/', [
+// call metrics functions on desired routes app.use('/', [
+	...
 	metrics.middleware.routeCount({name: 'visit'}),
 	...
 ]);